wireapp/wire-server/docs/src/understand/proteus-to-mls.md

 1. Migration initialisation field:

-`startTime` - migration start date string (ISO 8601 format) - once this time arrives, clients will initialise migration process (no migration-related action will take place before that time).
-If migration feature is enabled, but startTime value is not set (or is set to null), migration is never started.
+`startTime` - migration start date string (in ISO 8601 format).
+Once this time arrives, clients will initialise the migration process (no migration-related action will take place before that time).
+If the migration feature is enabled, but startTime value is not set (or is set to null), migration is never started.

 2. Migration finalisation field: